marcopennekamp/lore/specification/shapes.md

 end
 type +Shape = %{ shape: Shape }

-act render(entity: +Position & +Shape)
+act render(entity: +Position & +Shape) do
   // use entity.position and entity.shape to render the entity...
 end

 // The `extends` is not strictly necessary, but provides additional compile-time safety should either
 // +Position/+Shape or the corresponding properties change unexpectedly. struct Hero extends +Position, +Shape
-  position: Position  // Note that position does not need to be open since structs can't have subtypes.
+  position: Position  // Note that position does not need to be open since structs like Position can't have subtypes.
   shape: Shape
 end
 ```